Welcome to INFO 3312/5312

 • Prepare: Introduce new content and prepare for lectures by completing the readings

-• Participate: Attend and actively participate in lectures and labs, office hours, team meetings
+• Participate: Attend and actively participate in lectures, office hours, team meetings

 • Practice: Practice applying visualization techniques with application exercises during lecture, graded for completion